insightsengineering/teal.modules.general/README.md

 In order to run many of the examples you will also need to install the [`scda`](https://github.com/insightsengineering/scda) package.

 See package vignettes `browseVignettes(package = "teal.modules.general")` for usage of this package.

+## Acknowledgment

+This package is a result of a joint efforts by many developers and stakeholders.
+We would like to thank everyone who contributed so far!